ittuann/Binarized-Neural-Networks/README.md

-# Binarized Neural Networks (BNN) Implementation
+# Binarized Neural Network (BNN) Implementation

-This repository contains the implementation of Binarized Neural Networks (BNN), using TensorFlow 2 and PyTorch , with inference using Numpy and C.
+This repository contains the implementation of Binarized Neural Networks (BNNs), using TensorFlow 2 and PyTorch , with inference using Numpy and C.

 Binarized Neural Networks are a type of deep learning model where weights and activations are constrained to binary values, typically -1 and +1.